 Council consists of the Executive Chair, Professor Jennifer Rubin and between five and 12 ordinary members.
 Where appropriate the Executive Chair may invite scientific advisers to observe on an ex officio basis.

 Members must observe the highest standards of impartiality, integrity and objectivity in relation to the advice that they provide.

-- Professor Diane Coyle, Bennett Professor of Public Policy, University of Cambridge
+- Professor Diane Coyle, Senior Independent Member, Bennett Professor of Public Policy, University of Cambridge

 - Mr Mike Emmerich, Founding Director, Metro Dynamics

 - Professor Jane Falkingham, Professor of Demography and International Social Policy, University of Southampton

 - Professor Matthew Flinders, Professor of Politics, University of Sheffield